unicar9/bits-bytes-notes/creative-coding/threejs-template.md

-Below is a skeleton of a typical three.js sketch
+Below is a skeleton of a typical three.js demo

 in js file:
 ```JavaScript